HeyGilmore/Rock-Paper-Scissors/README.md

 - [x] Create a button to play again.
 - [x] Functional Play Again button to start over
   - [x] got a greeting message when pushed
-- [ ] WIll have to refactor my js in order to get tbe play again button to work.
+- [xs] WIll have to refactor my js in order to get tbe play again button to work.

 <h2 align="center">
 The Process